Products of extended binomial coefficients and their partial factorizations: Estimates for and

 \section{Estimates for $\oA(n)$ and $\oH_n$}

 In this section we derive asymptotics for $\oA(n) = \sum_{b=2}^n \frac{2}{b-1}S_{b}(n)\log b$ given in Theorem \ref{thm:oAn} and deduce the estimate for $\log \oH_n$ given in Theorem \ref{thm:oHn}.
-In the case of binomial products $\G_n$ treated in \cite{DL:20} an asymptotic for $A(n)$ was obtained from the relation $\log \G_n= A(n) - B(n)$ and the existence of a good estimate for $\log \G_n$ coming from its expression as a product of factorials.
-Here we do not have a corresponding direct estimate for $\log \oH_n$, so we must estimate $\oA(n)$ directly.
-The proof details have some parallel with those for $\oB(n)$.
+In the case of binomial products $\G_n$ treated in \cite{DL:22} an asymptotic for $A(n)$ was obtained from the relation $\log \G_n= A(n) - B(n)$, an estimate of $B(n)$, and the existence of a good estimate for $\log \G_n$ coming from its expression as a product of factorials.
+Here we estimate $\oA(n)$ directly.
+The proof details do have some parallel with those for $\oB(n)$.